-The client sets the Conference ID and the Transaction ID in the common header following the rules given in Section 8.1.
-The client sets the User ID in the common header to the client's identifier.
-This User ID will be used by the floor control server to authenticate and authorize the request.
+The client sets the Conference ID and the Transaction ID in the COMMON-HEADER following the rules given in Section 8.1.
+The client sets the User ID in the COMMON-HEADER to the client's identifier.

-The client must insert a FLOOR-REQUEST-ID attribute that identifies the floor request at the floor control server.
+The client MUST insert a FLOOR-REQUEST-ID attribute that identifies the floor request at the floor control server.